The Politics Shed- A Free Text Book for all students of Politics.

 And now a new debate- What impact has Trump had on the Republican Party?

-In 2016 Donald J Trump became the Republican candidate for the presidency Was Trump leading an ideological battle within the Republican Party?
+In 2016 Donald J Trump became the Republican candidate for the presidency.
+Was Trump leading an ideological battle within the Republican Party?
 Trump had been a supporter of the Clintons and a New York Democrat and in the campaign, Trump seemed an almost post-ideological candidate in many ways.
 He was not a conservative in the mould of Senator Ted Cruz or former House Speaker Newt Gingrich.
 He did not call for limited, instead he promised investment in infrastructure- such as a wall between the |USA and Mexico.
 He actually opposed key Republican ideals such as free trade, Wall Street financiers and corporate executives who moved jobs abroad.
 He even wanted to protect entitlement programmes from budget cuts.
 In his last days in office he vetoed defence spending - which was overridden with Republican votes and called for $2000 handouts in the Covid relief bill- supported by Democrats and opposed by Republicans.

 Does the Trump presidency mean that persuasion and compromise are things of the past?
 As George C. Edwards (2009) has suggested, might presidents in the context of polarised politics conclude that they can no longer govern by adopting an inclusive approach to policy making, that there is little potential for persuasion, and the only way to govern is on the basis of a ‘50% plus 1’ majority?